WEEK 2: Spanish Work Culture

 During our first week we provided you with the necessary information to kick-start your job search and career.
 Including job search tools, a Barcelonian style CV and how to present yourself on social media.

-Week 3 – Necessary paperwork and documents (sponsored by Teleperformance Spain)
+Week 3 - Necessarily paperwork and documents (sponsored by Teleperformance Spain)

-In week three we focused on providing you with a guide to ensures that the arrangement of your paperwork and documents will run smoothly and that you are ready to start your new job in Barcelona.
+This week was centered around guiding through the process of arranging your paperwork and documents and overall making sure that you are ready to start your new job in Barcelona.

 Week 4 - Living in Barcelona (sponsored by Webfleet Solutions)